-Floating Rate Note) all, but not some only, of the Notes at their Early Redemption Amount referred to in Condition 6.6 below, together, if applicable, with interest accrued to (but excluding) the date fixed for redemption.
+If a Regulatory Event has occurred, then the Issuer may in its sole discretion, subject to compliance with Condition 6.10, and having given not less than 15 nor more than 30 days' notice to the Trustee, the Agent and, in accordance with Condition 19, the Noteholders (which notice shall be irrevocable), redeem at any time (if this Note is not a Floating Rate Note) or on the next Interest Payment Date (if this Note is a Floating Rate Note) all, but not some only, of the Notes at their Early Redemption Amount referred to in Condition 6.7 below, together, if applicable, with interest accrued to (but excluding) the date fixed for redemption.
 Upon the expiry of such notice, the Issuer shall be bound to redeem the Notes accordingly.